How to Get a Bank Mortgage in 2022

 Q: What are some ways to finance my first home?

 A: If you can save, that’s always the best option.
-Make sure you look for a fixed-rate mortgage with no payment until you have lived there for three years.
+Ensure you look for a fixed-rate mortgage with no payment until you have lived there for three years.
 Look for low-interest rates.

-Q: What if I want to buy a different property, or I need the cash flow now?
+Q: What if I want to buy a different property or need the cash flow now?

 A: If you need to take out a loan for a down payment, find a lender who will give you a no-money-down option.
 You can use a cash-out refinance for extra cash flow, or if you’re desperate, look into a short sale.
-In this case, it is still a good idea to build up a savings cushion.
+In this case, building up a savings cushion is still a good idea.

 Q: Where should I put my money in case of emergencies?